Joaoalmeidavt/Joaoalmeidavt/README.md

 Hey there!
 I'm João Almeida, a tech enthusiast whose passion for computers started back in childhood.

-▪ took my first steps into the tech world studying Information Technology and i later found myself collecting and analyzing sports data at Stats Perform, where I earned a reputation for precision and timing. (and quoting The Notorious🥊precision and timing beats speed everytime). a
+▪ took my first steps into the tech world studying Information Technology and i later found myself collecting and analyzing sports data at Stats Perform, where I earned a reputation for precision and timing. (and quoting The Notorious🥊precision and timing beats speed everytime).

-▪ Now, I'm embracing my full stack development journey, where I get to combine thea analytical mindset I picked up from sports data with a passion for coding.
+▪ Now, I'm embracing my full stack development journey, where I get to combine the analytical mindset I picked up from sports data with a passion for coding.
 I thrive on challenges — and debugging code might be the closest thing to a real-life escape room.

 ▪ Outside of coding, I like to keep my adrenaline levels high through sports.
 Sports and coding have something in common: both come with unexpected challenges, like a surprise bug at 3 AM or a stray soccer ball to the face.